-Chestnut Knob Trail is a 4.1 mile moderately trafficked out and back trail located near Connellys Springs, NC that features beautiful wild flowers and is rated as difficult.
+Chestnut Knob Trail is a 4.1 mile moderately trafficked out and back trail located near Connellys Springs, North Carolina that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail.

 Steep wooded trail, views of High Shoals Falls, extraordinary mountain views First, pick up a map at the ranger station.
 Follow HQ trail away from the parking area.
 After you pass the amphitheater on the left, look for Chestnut Knob trail on the right.
 Follow Chestnut Knob Trail for half a mile to the Jacob Fork River Gorge Overlook.
 Note: This first half mile is the steepest and most strenuous section of this trail.
 From this overlook you have nice distant views of the 80 ft.
 High Shoals Falls.
 Return to the main trail and walk until you come to a T-intersection.
 Turn left towards the Chestnut Knob Overlook.
 At the trail junction with a hiker sign and arrow, turn left and follow the trail to an exposed rock outcrop.
 Be careful here!
 Watch your footing!
 Return back to the parking area along the same route.

 Nice short hike.
 I would bring a snack to enjoy the view with .

 Good incline, felt the burn.
 Lookout area is small and rocky, but very pretty view

 It's a great view!
 I do this trail every couple of weeks.

 Good trail with a great payoff of a mountainscape view at the end.